 Solja’s children’s books also have a playful poetic form, and are illustrated by, among others, Anna-Clara Tidholm and Sara Gimbergsson.
 For her children’s book debut, she was honored with the Writer’s Award Slangbellan, and for the book What did you dream about she was nominated for the Norrland Literature Prize and the Elsa Beskow Award.

 As an author, Solja has written both novels and short stories.
-The novel Westin’s Bakery & Café made a success as feelgood – “audio calendar” before Christmas 2016 at Storytel, and is now available as a book as well.
-Part two is available as audio and e-book and comes as a paperback 2018.
-The third part of the series is in the making.
+The novel Westin’s Bakery & Café made a success as feelgood – “audio calendar” before Christmas 2016 at Storytel, and is now available as a book as well, as is part two and three.

 Westins Bageri & kafé (Westin’s Bakery & Café)